Trains to Hull

 Check out the Queen Victoria Square, which lies in the centre of Hull, featuring vast shopping streets lined with art galleries and museums, such as the Ferens Art Gallery and the Maritime Museum.
 The magnificent Queen's Gardens is also worth visiting; built above the old Queen's dock, the gardens were opened in 1930 and feature fascinating flowerbeds with a large seating area.

 Tip 5: Booking together saves money

-The Deep is a fantastic aquarium with a selection of penguins, deep-sea fish and jellyfish all set in 2.5 million litres of salt water.
-The underwater viewing tunnel is a must-visit for couples and families.
-Admission prices for families are very reasonable, especially outside the school holidays.
+The Deep is a fantastic aquarium with a selection of penguins, deep-sea fish and jellyfish, all set in 2.5 million litres of salt water.
+The underwater viewing tunnel is great for couples and families.
+Admission prices are relatively low, especially outside the school holidays.

 Tip 6: Look at singles & returns